kblomqvist/yasha/README.md

   foo.toml
 ```

-## Custom Jinja filters and tests
+## Custom Jinja extension

-Seems like the day has arrived when you would like to use [custom Jinja filters](http://jinja.pocoo.org/docs/dev/api/#custom-filters) or [tests](http://jinja.pocoo.org/docs/dev/api/#custom-tests) in your template file.
-Fortunately yasha has been a far-wise and supports this out of box.
+Seems like the day has arrived when you would like to use custom [Jinja filters](http://jinja.pocoo.org/docs/dev/api/#custom-filters) or [tests](http://jinja.pocoo.org/docs/dev/api/#custom-tests) in your template file.
+Fortunately yasha has been a far-wise and supports these out of box.
 The functionality is the same as above for the configuration file.
-So for a given `foo.jinja` template file, yasha will automatically seek `foo.py` file where you can define your custom Jinja filter and test functions.
+So for a given `foo.jinja` template file, yasha will automatically seek `foo.jinja-ext` file where you can define your custom Jinja filter and test functions and extension classes.

-An example of `foo.py` file could be:
+An example of the `foo.jinja-ext` containing a one filter and one test:

 ```python
 import math